 If you’ve never traded butterflies you can look at the risk profile and think that you can make a 500% return on your money.
 I mean all you have to do is predict the price by expiration, easy right?
 Wrong.
 You can expect to make some decent returns but I would strongly suggest that you try a few of these and observe how they behave in different volatility environments and with different expiration dates.
 The longer the expiration date the less gamma risk you will be exposed to, think of it as how volatile your PnL is.
 Be aware that in this case you will also get a slower theta decay which means that it will take longer to make money.
 I personally trade all kinds of butterflies in many different expirations but you have to find what you’re comfortable with and what your risk tolerance is.
 If you hold a butterfly to expiration gamma exposure will cause you your PnL to move up and down like a pinball’s score display.
 If you like that kind of action then go for it.
 You can trade 0DTE to 1700DTE butterflies.
 The sky is the limit.
 Feel free to ask questions or send me some feedback on this post.

-On the next post I will talk about bullish and bearish butterflies.
+On the next post I will talk about directional butterflies.
 Stay tuned!